Simple Cornish Hen Recipe

-This post may contain affiliate links which means if you make a purchase we might receive a small commission at no additional cost to you.
+This post contains affiliate links which means if you make a purchase we might receive a small commission at no additional cost to you.

 Cooking Cornish Hens are easy enough for a weeknight dinner or special enough for a romantic dinner for two.
 One thing that is very important to perfect roasted Cornish game hens is an instant-read thermometer.
 Don’t guess when it comes to the internal temperature of these birds.